numberscope/frontscope/doc/code-tests.md

 `npm run test:unit` reports three more passed tests than before.
 It's ready to be committed and made part of a pull request.

+### Updating an existing end-to-end test

+If you modify an existing visualizer with an existing end-to-end test, you may find yourself in the situation of having to update the end-to-end snapshots (screenshots) to reflect the new expected behavior.
+To do so, you can run the command `npm run test:e2e -- --update-snapshots`.
+This will produce new expected snapshots in the directory /e2e/tests, which you will need to add as part of your commit.

 ### Adding an end-to-end test

 The Playwright framework for end-to-end testing is broadly similar.
 In this